We do not measure sentiment. We measure decision behaviour.

 - improved defensibility of judgement

-Representative Environment: High-pressure clinical or care-related decision environment.
+Representative Environment: Clinical, care, or people-sensitive decision environment

 Risk Pattern